As tech millionaires multiply, wealth advisers struggle to connect

 ADVISERS TRY TO ADAPT

-Advisers say they are working to adapt to the needs of tech workers who are skeptical that the wealth management industry offers much value.
+Advisers say they are working to adapt to the needs of tech workers who are sceptical that the wealth management industry offers much value.

 Wetherby, 56, the independent adviser, finds herself having more conversations with clients who are unsure of how to handle their newfound fortunes at a time when income inequality is a larger part of the national conversation.